farbod-s/Clean-Code/README.md

 I prefer to leave interfaces unadorned.
 So if I must encode either the interface or the implementation, I choose the implementation.
 Calling it `ShapeFactoryImp`, or even the hideous `CShapeFactory`, is preferable to encoding the interface.

 ### Avoid Mental Mapping
+This is a problem with single-letter variable names.
+Certainly a loop counter may be named `i` or `j` or `k` if its scope is very small and no other names can conflict with it.
+This is because those single-letter names for loop counters are traditional.
+However, in most other contexts a single-letter name is a poor choice; it's just a placeholder that the reader must mentally map to the actual concept.
+There can be no worse reason for using the name `c` than because `a` and `b` were already taken.

+> One different between a smart programmer and a professional programmer is that the professional understands that *clarity is king*.
+Professionals use their powers for good and write code that others can understand.

 ### Class Names
+Classes and objects should have noun or noun phrase names like `Customer`, `WikiPage`, `Account` and `AddressParser`.
+Avoid words like `Manager`, `Processor`, `Data`, or `Info` in the name of a class.
+A class name should not be a verb.

 ### Method Names